xcruell/FotoPi/README.md

 I'm currently using the following hardware:
 - Raspberry Pi 4 4GB
 - Raspberry Pi HQ Camera Module
-- C-Mount to EF-Mount adapter
+- C-Mount to EF/EF-S-Mount adapter (with Canon EF-S 18-55mm lens)
 - Waveshare 5.5" AMOLED 1080x1920px capacitive touch display

 The C-mount to EF-mount adapter is self-designed in CAD and 3D-printed, allowing pretty much all kinds of lenses!